morganmac3298/morganmac3298.github.io/_portfolio/10Drawings.md

 6. Self portrait done in pencil
 7. Birthday card with a quote from Ron Swanson of Parks and Rec. in colored pencil
 8. Colored pencil drawing of my dog Brady on his watermelon pool float
-9. Watercolor pencil drawing of Brady
-10. Chess board drawing done in pencil
+9. Chess board drawing done in pencil